wellbay/dropzone3-actions/README.md

 ![Debug Console](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/debug-console.png)

 The screenshot above shows the debug console after dropping two files onto the template action (the code for this is given in the [above section](#generated-template-action)).
 When a task is run, Dropzone creates a task description file that contains all the needed info to start the task.
-The runner.rb Ruby script (located inside the Dropzone.app application bundle at Contents/Actions/lib/runner.rb) then reads this task description file, sets environment variables and then calls the appropriate method in your action.rb script.
+The runner.rb Ruby script (located inside the Dropzone.app application bundle at Contents/Actions/lib/runner.rb) then reads this task description file, sets environment variables and then calls the appropriate method in your action.rb or action.py script.
 The task description file contents are output in the debug console when running a task.

 In the above example, the task description file contents were: